StefanoRatto/doremifasollatidos/README.md

 ## Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 # Licensing